Medical experimentation in Africa: Sterilisation experiments in German South-West Africa (now part of Namibia): Late 1800s–1910s

 Eugen Fischer conducted sterilisation experiments on Herero women in German South-West Africa (now Namibia, less Walvis Bay etc.) in the early 1900s.
-His experimentation was largely done on mixed-race offspring in order to provide justification to ban mixed-race marriages.
+His experimentation was largely done on mixed-race children in order to provide justification to ban mixed-race marriages.
 He joined the Nazi party thereafter where he did similar experiments in the Jewish concentration camps.
 Late stage studies were later continued by Doctor Hans Harmsen, founder of the German branch of International Planned Parenthood Federation (IPPF) who is also associated with the compulsory sterilisation in Nazi Germany.

 Effects on legitimate medicine

-Unethical medical experimentation that has occurred for over a century may be the cause of the documented fear and mistrust of doctors and medicine in Africa.
-For example, polio has been on the rise in Nigeria, Chad, and Burkina Faso because many people there avoid vaccinations because they believe that the vaccines are contaminated with HIV or sterilization agents.
+Author Harriet A. Washington argues that unethical medical experimentation that has occurred for over a century may be the cause of the documented fear and mistrust of doctors and medicine in Africa.
+For example, polio has been on the rise in Nigeria, Chad, and Burkina Faso because many people there avoid vaccinations because they believe that the vaccines are contaminated with HIV or sterilization agents, she argues.
 Due to the meningitis testing incident in Kano, many Nigerians now refuse to participate in clinical trials.

 The role of poverty

 Many African nations cannot afford to offer medicine for their citizens without subsidies from multinational pharmaceutical corporations.
 To court these pharmaceutical corporations, some African nations minimize legal regulations on the conduct of medical research, which prevents potential legal battles from arising.
-This forces some Africans to make a Hobson's choice: "experimental medicine or no medicine at all".
+Author Harriet A. Washington has argued that this forces some Africans to make a Hobson's choice: "experimental medicine or no medicine at all".
 People living in the rural or slum area are also more vulnerable to experimentation because they are more likely to be illiterate and to misunderstand the effects of the experimentation.